Thread: Joining te Army!?

 Get Airborne as someone else said.
 And if yer going any kind of Combat Arms MOS, you sure as hell better go to Ranger School too with all the other buddy fucking O-1/2 cherries.

-Also, since this is an MA board, how does it affect your MA training (excluding te obvious enhancements in Gun-fu).
+Also, since this is an MA board, how does it affect your MA training (excluding te obvious enhancements in Gun-fu)."We spoke to them in the only language they understood: the machine gun"

 I remember such outstanding college courses that I took in the Army such as "buffthefloor 101", "scrubthegoddamnlatrine 102", "digingholesfornoapparentreason 103", one the worst was "guardtheEIBsiteontheweekend 104".
 My personal favorite was "ruckingformutherfuckingever 201".

 Straight up, I respect the fact that you are serving your contract honorably.
-Best of luck to you in whatever you decide, Horatio.
+Best of luck to you in whatever you decide, Horatio."We spoke to them in the only language they understood: the machine gun"